-- The site is an area of agricultural land located at the western edge of Aberfeldy and forms the south eastern corner of part of a larger 8.7 hectare site allocated in the Perth and Kinross Local Development Plan (LDP) for residential use (H37) and benefits from an In Principle planning permission (16/00478/IPM) since July 2016 for residential development. - The entire LDP site lies on the southern slope of the Strathtay Glen with the northern boundary of the site adjacent to the A827 (Kenmore Road) that connects Aberfeldy with Kenmore and beyond to Killin.
-The application site forms the south eastern corner of the LDP site and is immediately adjacent to the existing Hillcrest Housing Association on Duntaylor Avenue. - The western and southern boundaries of the application site are contained by agricultural land.
-Immediately east of the site is the affordable housing residential development and there is an area of open field at the south-east boundary that has planning permission for residential use. - A farm access road dissects the LDP site from the north-east corner traversing the site south-west to access Duntuim Farm.
+- The site is an area of agricultural land located at the western edge of Aberfeldy and forms the south eastern corner of part of a larger 8.7 hectare site allocated in the Perth and Kinross Local Development Plan 2014 (LDP) for residential use (H37) and benefits from an in principle planning permission for residential development (16/00478/IPM). - The entire LDP site lies on the southern slope of the Strathtay Glen with the northern boundary of the site adjacent to the A827 (Kenmore Road) that connects Aberfeldy with Kenmore and beyond to Killin.
+The application site forms the south eastern corner of the LDP site and is adjacent to the existing Hillcrest Housing Association on Duntaylor Avenue and the Phase 1 (16/01761/AMM) development of 24 affordable dwellings currently under construction which was granted planning consent at Development Management Committee on 15 March 2017. - The western, southern and eastern boundaries of the application site are contained by agricultural land.
+Immediately north of the site is the affordable housing residential development and an area of open field that has planning permission for residential use (Phase 3 on the overall consent 16/00478/IPM). - A farm access road dissects the LDP site from the north-east corner traversing the site south-west to access Duntuim Farm.
 An additional supplementary farm access road and junction has been constructed to the west of the LDP site.